 We’re back from vacation!
 Oh my goodness, I missed the kids.
 We didn’t bring them because we really needed a break, but maybe that wasn’t such a good idea.
 I couldn’t stop thinking about them!
 And when I got back, I couldn’t wait to make my daughter one of her favorite breakfasts.
 Keto paleo almond flour waffles!

 Even though we are back, I have a few more days left before I have to return to work at my day job.
 There’s a lot to catch up on with the website, but I’m also looking forward to spending this time with my kids.

 I’m also excited about making my usual low carb breakfast favorites.
 Every other meal, too, but especially breakfast.
 The low carb breakfast options when traveling are pretty much limited to eggs, cheese, veggies, and low-sugar fruit.

 Even though I love all of the above, it gets boring after a while.
 I did miss my almond flour and coconut flour.
-Needless to say, I was looking forward to coming back to make low carb pancakes and almond flour waffles!
+Needless to say, I was looking forward to coming back to make low carb pancakes, keto French toast, and almond flour waffles!